“All knowledge carries burdens.”

 GM: They got us out from New Orleans and as the noose tightened around your father.
 They gave us new names, new identities, and new lives in Los Angeles.
 This was also when I met Paul.
 He’d recently graduated from Tulane Law and had worked as a lawyer for the FBI.
 He showed me tenderness and compassion like I hadn’t believed men were capable of.
 We decided we wanted to build a new life together.

 I never had to testify against your father in court.
-When federal agents attempted to arrest him, he killed three in a shootout before they put him down.
+When federal agents attempted to arrest him, he killed two and hospitalized one in a shootout before they put him down.
 His last gift to the world.

 The FBI reached some kind of deal with the police to cover up the public details.
 I don’t know what they offered in exchange, but your father would go down as a hero instead of a criminal.
 Lucky also seemed to luck out.
 I don’t know how, but that was par for course with him.